apache/parquet-format/README.md

 data written will be unreadable.
 This can be fixed by writing the file metadata every Nth row group.
 Each file metadata would be cumulative and include all the row groups written so far.
-Combining this with the strategy used for rc or avro files using sync markers, a reader could recover partially written files.
+Combining this with the strategy used for RCFile or Avro files using sync markers, a reader could recover partially written files.

-## Separating metadata and column data.
+## Separating metadata and column data
 The format is explicitly designed to separate the metadata from the data.
 This allows splitting columns into multiple files, as well as having a single metadata file reference multiple parquet files.